nile16/webshop/README.md

 # webshop
-A PythonFalsk application for the creation of a webshop.
+A PythonFlask application for the creation of a webshop.